hypothesis/onboarding/docs/code_review.md

 Code review is one of the main ways that developers interact with each other during their work.
 At Hypothesis we want code reviews to be done with care and humanity.
-They should be kind, patient, friendly and helpful, an uplifting experience that helps to foster a team culture that's in line with our engineering values.
+They should be kind, patient, friendly and helpful, an uplifting experience that helps to foster a team culture that upholds our engineering values.

 Our reference documents for how to do a good pull request review are: